Table of Contents

 vi /etc/apt/sources.list

-Add the following lines to the bottom of the file:
+Add the following lines to the bottom of the file (replace "bookworm" with your Debian version if different):

 deb http://download.proxmox.com/debian/pve bookworm pve-no-subscription